Panitumumab (Vectibix ®)

-It's not advisable to become pregnant or father a child while having panitumumab, as it may harm the developing baby.
-It’s important to use effective contraception while having this drug, and for at least a few months afterwards.
+It's not advisable to become pregnant while having panitumumab, as it may harm the developing baby.
+It’s important to use effective contraception while having this drug, and for two months after the last dose.
 You can discuss this with your doctor.

-There is a potential risk that panitumumab may be present in breast milk, so women are advised not to breastfeed during treatment and for a few months afterwards.
+There is a potential risk that panitumumab may be present in breast milk, so women are advised not to breastfeed during treatment and for two months after the last dose.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you’re having panitumumab treatment.
-You should tell them the name of your cancer specialist so they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking panitumumab.
+Tell them the name of your cancer doctor so they can ask for advice.